This is the very first time Jim Steinmeyer Windshear illusion secret exposed and explained in full.

 Watch Kelvin Spencer using his left hand turning off the fake switch, while his right hand operating the real switch at 0:56-0:57 and turning it back on at 1:25 in this video.

-He just switched it on and just when he slid the black cover over the top part of the fan, watch his left hand discreetly and quickly turned if off at 1:52.
+At 1:52. as he slipped the black cover over the top part of the fan, his left hand discreetly turned the vertical fan off.

 After finishing his act, with his left hand, he switched it back on at 2:26.